VarunRewadi/SPOTIFY-SPOOF/README.md

 # SPOTIFY-SPOOF
-Just a basic use of framesets to show multiple activities in a single page.
+Just a basic use of framesets to carry out different actions on a single page.